 Start with a Strategy

 Your first play should be a content marketing strategy.
 The good news is that most of you have one.
-According to a SEMRush survey, 77% of organizations have a content marketing strategy!
+According to a Semrush survey, nearly a quarter of organizations don’t have a content marketing strategy!

 For those with a well-documented content marketing strategy, you can expect to benefit greatly.
 The Content Marketing Institute (CMI) reported that those that fit within this category are the most successful.

-Having a Strategy Doesn’t Always Mean Your Content Marketing Is Effective
+Having a Strategy Doesn’t Mean Your Content Marketing Is Effective

 Just because you have a strategy, it doesn’t mean it’s effective.
 This is something many organizations struggle with due to a variety of reasons.
 They don’t have leadership buy-in, resources are slim, it’s just words in a document, or it’s not really a cultural foundation.